R1shal1n/APT-Attack-Simulation/Iranian APT/Charming Kitten/README.md

 The attack group delivered a malicious Excel and Word files designed to mimic the target’s internal financial records.
 The lure appeared as a legitimate spreadsheet containing payment details and cash flow projections.

-The infected document included specific references to “Engineering, Construction & Marine Services” and used local currency (AED), along with realistic transaction descriptions such as “Payroll Payments via WPS,” making it highly convincing to the target.
+The infected document included specific references to “Engineering, Construction & Marine Services” and used local currency (AED), along with realistic transaction descriptions such as “Payroll Payments via WPS” making it highly convincing to the target.

 <img width="897" height="483" alt="Screenshot 2026-05-03 at 05-44-34 Boggy Serpens Threat Assessment" src="https://github.com/user-attachments/assets/b7e58230-ed40-4061-9896-a992c7e7336b" />